Kernix13/rural-homestead/livable-sheds-permits.md

   - <ins>Mechanical permit</ins>: Furnaces, A/Cs, fireplaces, clothes dryer exhausts, and similar items
   - <ins>Electrical permit</ins>: Lighting, outlets, and all other grid-based or independent electricity
   - <ins>Plumbing permit</ins>: Water for sinks, showers, toilets, and bathtubs
 - **Inspections**: Inspections are a component of most permits.
 Applying for permits is the first step; permit approvals are the last step.
-Between application and approval are several inspections by municipal inspectors – WOW, LOTS OF INFO UNDER Cover inspection, Service/feeder inspection, and Final inspection – JUST OR ELECTRICAL!
+Between application and approval are several inspections by municipal inspectors – WOW, LOTS OF INFO UNDER Cover inspection, Service/feeder inspection, and Final inspection – JUST FOR ELECTRICAL!

+> REAd the rest of the article!

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>